 It’ll sound like it’s over-revving, but it’s only for a split second if you’re fast enough.
 This is why four-strokes have a rev-limiter; so it stops revving higher before something breaks.

-Two-strokes don’t have a rev-limiter because they stop revving before anything would happen.
-Not only is this way of shifting fast, it also keeps the RPM in the meat of the power-band when you get to the next gear.
+Two-strokes don’t have a rev-limiter because they stop revving before anything happens.
+Not only is this way of shifting fast, but it also keeps the RPM in the meat of the power-band when you get to the next gear.

 How To Shift A Dirt Bike Without The Clutch